Lucas0231/MorePlanets/README.md

-# MorePlanets
+# More Planets
-Repository for reporting issues, version check and creating custom languages.
+Repository for reporting issues (Old and New) and creating other languages.